-- A brief explanation of the objective is to provide digital evidence which are obtained from digital media. - In order to understand the objectives of computer forensics, first r) all, people have to recognize the different roles computer plays in certain crime. - According to a snippet from the United States Security Service, the functions computer has in different kinds of crimes.
+- A brief explanation of the objective is to provide digital evidences which are obtained from digital media. - In order to understand the objectives of computer forensics, first of all, people have to recognize the different roles computer plays in a certain crime. - According to a snippet from the United States Security Service, the functions computer has in different kinds of crimes.

-Computer Forensics Fundamentals: What is Computer Forensics?, Use of Computer Forensics in Law Enforcement, Computer Forensics Assistance to Human Resources/Employment Proceedings, Computer Forensics Services, Benefits of Professional Forensics Methodology, Steps taken by Computer Forensics Specialists.
+Computer Forensics Fundamentals: What is Computer Forensics?, Use of Computer Forensics in Law Enforcement, Computer Forensics Assistance to Human Resources/Employment Proceedings, Computer Forensics Services, Benefits of Professional Forensics Methodology, Steps taken by Computer Forensics Specialists

-Types of Computer Forensics Technology: Types of Military Computer Forensic Technology, Types of Law Enforcement - Computer Forensics Technology - Types of Business Computer Forensic Technology
+Types of Computer Forensics Technology: Types of Military Computer Forensic Technology, Types of Law Enforcement - Computer Forensic Technology - Types of Business Computer Forensic Technology

-Computer Forensics Evidence and Capture: Data Recovery Defined Data Back-up and Recovery - The Role of Back-up in Data Recovery - The Data-Recovery Solution
+Computer Forensics Evidence and Capture: Data Recovery Defined - Data Back-up and Recovery - The Role of Back-up in Data Recovery - The Data-Recovery Solution

 Evidence Collection and Data Seizure: Why Collect Evidence?
-Collection Options - Obstacles - Types of Evidence - The Rules of Evidence - Volatile Evidence - General Procedure - Collection and Archiving - Methods o Collection - Artifacts - Collection Steps - Controlling Contamination: The Chain of Custody
+Collection Options - Obstacles - Types of Evidence - The Rules of Evidence - Volatile Evidence - General Procedure - Collection and Archiving - Methods of Collection - Artifacts - Collection Steps - Controlling Contamination: The Chain of Custody

-Duplication and Preservation of Digital Evidence: Preserving the Digital Crime Scene - Computer Evidence Processing Steps - Legal Aspects Collecting and Preserving Computer Forensic Evidence
+Duplication and Preservation of Digital Evidence: Preserving the Digital Crime Scene - Computer Evidence Processing Steps - Legal Aspects of Collecting and Preserving Computer Forensic Evidence collect and analyze, validating forensic data, addressing data-hiding techniques, performing remote acquisitions

-Computer Image Verification and Authentication: Special Needs Evidential Authentication - Practical Consideration - Practical Implementation.
+Computer Image Verification and Authentication: Special Needs of Evidential Authentication - Practical Consideration - Practical Implementation